gavinyork/zephyr3d/doc/markdown/scene.blinnmaterial._constructor_.md

 ## BlinnMaterial.(constructor)

-Constructs a new instance of the `BlinnMaterial` class
+Creates an instance of BlinnMaterial class

 **Signature:**